 - 2 Tablespoons cane sugar

-- 1 flax egg 1 Tbsp (8 grams) ground flaxseed mixed with 3 Tbsp water, left to sit 5 minutes
+- 1 flax egg 1 tablespoon (8 grams) ground flaxseed mixed with 3 tablespoon water, left to sit 5 minutes

 - 2 Tablespoons light molasses NOT blackstrap molasses